K8s multi tenancy genai

 The Compliance Challenge in Kubernetes

-Regardless of the specific framework in scope, the expectations for shared infrastructure are consistent:
+The specific frameworks vary, but the underlying expectations for shared infrastructure are consistent:

 • ISO 27001 requires strict access controls and environment segregation.